Data-Enabled Predictive Control with Predictive Adaptive Line-of-Sight Guidance for 3-D Path Following of Autonomous Underwater Vehicles: Results

 \section{Results}

-This section presents the simulation results obtained for the proposed DeePC-based control framework and compares its performance with the classical PI/PID control architecture across various scenarios, including nominal operation, external disturbances, nonlinear dynamic conditions and 3-D path following.
+This section presents the simulation results obtained for the proposed DeePC-based control framework and compares its performance with the classical PI/PID control architecture across various scenarios, including nominal operation, external disturbances, operation beyond the data regime and 3-D path following.
+All scenarios are evaluated on the full nonlinear 6-DOF AUV simulation model described in Section~\ref{sec:auv}, with velocity-dependent damping, Coriolis-centripetal coupling, and attitude-dependent restoring forces active throughout.
 For the classical architecture in all following scenarios, the best-performing PI/PID gains were selected from the preinitialized MSS toolbox for depth control and the tuning proposed in~\citep{Fossen_2023} for heading control.
-The gain configuration of~\citep{Fossen_2024} was also tested but yielded inferior performance.
-The PI/PID gains are as follows: $\\ K_{p,\theta} = 5.0, K_{i,\theta} = 0.3, K_{d,\theta} = 2.0, K_{p,\psi} = 7.5, \\ K_{i,\psi} = 0.75, K_{d,\psi} = 15, K_{p,z} = 0.1, K_{i,z} = 1e-3 $\\ For DeePC, the inner and outer control loops operated at frequencies of $20\,\mathrm{Hz}$ and $2\,\mathrm{Hz}$, respectively, while for the PI/PID-based control, all loops operated at $20\,\mathrm{Hz}$.
-The maximum possible angle for both, stern and rudder plane, are $\delta_{s,max}=\delta_{r,max}=\pm20^\circ$, while the maximum allowed pitch angle of the AUV is $\psi_{max}=\pm30^\circ$.
+The PI/PID gains are as follows:

+For DeePC, the inner and outer control loops operated at frequencies of $20\,\mathrm{Hz}$ and $2\,\mathrm{Hz}$, respectively, while for the PI/PID-based control, all loops operated at $20\,\mathrm{Hz}$.
+The maximum possible angle for both, stern and rudder plane, are $\delta_{s,max}=\delta_{r,max}=\pm20^\circ$, while the maximum allowed pitch angle of the AUV is $\theta_{max}=\pm30^\circ$.
 These limitations were satisfied in the dynamic model via a saturation function and included in the DeePC framework as the regarding input and output constraints, as in~\eqref{eq:DeePC}.